jasonlaska/spherecluster/README.md

 - X can be a dense `numpy.array` or a sparse `scipy.sparse.csr_matrix`

-- This has been tested with sparse documents as large as `n_features = 43256` but may encounter numerical instability when `n_features` is very large
+- `VonMisesFisherMixture` has been tested with sparse documents of dimension `n_features = 43256`.
+When `n_features` is very large the algorithm may encounter numerical instability.
+This will likely be due to the scaling factor of the log-vMF distribution.

 - `cluster_centers_` in `VonMisesFisherMixture` are dense vectors in current implementation